pgtipping/Synthalyst/memory-bank/activeContext.md

    - Addressed issues with image rendering in MDX content
    - Ensured proper handling of the team image in the MDX content component
-   - Fixed table rendering in markdown content with a more robust regex pattern
+   - Completely revised table rendering with a multi-strategy approach:
+     - Pre-process tables before other markdown elements
+     - Use a dedicated function to handle table conversion
+     - Implement a direct content-specific fallback for the learning objectives table
+     - Process tables in chunks to maintain context
    - Improved table styling with proper header and cell formatting
    - Added overflow handling for tables on mobile devices
    - Location: `nextjs-app/src/components/MDXContent.tsx`